Best 4 Questions to Ask When Hiring an HOA Management Company

 #2 What and How Does the HOA Management Company Charge for Services?

 This decision, to use an association management company, is an investment in your community.
 It can be a costly one.
 Typically, there isn’t a set fee schedule so each company will set its own rates.
 While a good price is tempting, sacrificing service or reputation is not worth it.
 Your community management company should always be working toward your community’s best interests.
 Compare the prices on all services offered, services that are packaged together, and those that are as-needed.
 Some companies may have a higher contract price but may offer more services or better quality.
 Beware of HOA management companies who offer a price that is too-good-to-be-true because chances are it is.
 Reputation matters so be sure to check references.

 #3 Is This HOA Management Company up to Date with Current Regulations, Laws, and Management Issues?

 HOA laws are always changing and a professional management company should constantly be on top of changes in regulations and laws, both locally and in the state.
 If a lawsuit is filed, you need to be confident that your HOA management company can handle the issue.
 Proper staff, professional memberships, training, and qualifications to deal with possible legal situations is imperative.
 Experience is also crucial.

-You want a community management company that has similar ideologies and thoughts when it comes to your community and they should value your neighborhood as if they live there.
-Do not sign a contract until your Board is satisfied that this company is a good fit for your community.
-Remember, the HOA is hiring them to make the Board’s job easier!
+You want a management company that has similar ideologies and thoughts when it comes to your community and they should value your neighborhood as if they live there.
+Do not sign a contract until your board is satisfied that this company is a good fit for your community.
+Remember, the HOA is hiring them to make the board’s job easier!